pkapadia9871/Javascript-Sample-Projects/Raining-Weather-App/README.md

 This weather app project is adapted from existing code from the link given below.
-The app somehow doesn't have the numbers on it working, so fixing it is in progress.
+The app somehow won't let me submit the input, so fixing it is in progress.
 I added a background Video to make the app more beautified.

 To run the code in Visual Studio run "start index.html".